mbegova/Foursquare/README.md

 # Functionality developed
 - Main screen where we can search for some venues
 - Search screen where will show resutl of the search

-# Functionlity planned
 - Latest search screen

 # Improvements
-- Add coroutines to the project
-- Full Automated test coverage
+- 99% Automated(Espresso) test coverage

 License
 ----